EntrustCorporation/cps/entrust.md

 Subordinate CA Certificates are disclosed in the CCADB within one week of Certificate issuance.

-**SSL and EV SSL Certificates**
+**OV and EV TLS Certificates**

-SSL Certificates and EV SSL Certificates may include two or more signed certificate timestamps (SCT) from ASV approved independent Certificate Transparency logs.
+OV and EV TLS Certificates may include two or more signed certificate timestamps (SCT) from ASV approved independent Certificate Transparency logs.

 **Verified Mark Certificates**